napari/napari/docs/GOVERNANCE.md

-  require a  dedicated issue on our [issue tracker](https://github.com/napari/napari/issues) and follow the decision-making process outlined above, *unless* there is unanimous agreement from core developers on the change in which case in can move forward faster.
+  require a  dedicated issue on our [issue tracker](https://github.com/napari/napari/issues) and follow the decision-making process outlined above, *unless* there is unanimous agreement from core developers on the change in which case it can move forward faster.

 If an objection is raised on a lazy consensus, the proposer can appeal to the community and core developers and the change can be approved or rejected by